 Because we feel the benefits of the program outweigh the cost, EMC is paying for this service for our guaranteed cost workers' compensation policyholders.

 In some situations, the nurse can provide self-care instructions and therefore prevent a claim from occurring.
 If there is no lost time and no medical treatment, a phone call to OnCall Nurse will not impact your experience mod.
-In 2021, 40% of the injuries reported to OnCall Nurse resulted in the employee returning to work without initial medical treatment.
+Nearly 40% of the injuries reported to OnCall Nurse resulted in the employee returning to work without initial medical treatment.
 This results in lower overall claim costs for many accounts.

 There is not a premium discount for enrolling in the OnCall Nurse Program.
 However, the program can help prepare you for a good renewal as underwriters do review whether an account is enrolled in our programs and if those programs are being used.
 In addition, policyholders who utilize the OnCall Nurse program have experienced significant claims cost savings (reductions in medical only and lost time claims, and expenses).